Is Germany promising to return artefacts looted from Benin? | DW | 29.03.2021

 Works such as the bronzes, she says, "represent our spirit and our country in every museum."
 She says it's important to see new works Nigerian artists are creating these days.

-As for Berlin's Benin bronzes, it remains to be seen how this decades-long dispute over eparations and identity will play out — and how long it will take before a decision is made.
+As for Berlin's Benin bronzes, it remains to be seen how this decades-long dispute over reparations and identity will play out — and how long it will take before a decision is made.